-Coarsely grate tomatoes into a bowl and discard skins.
+1. Coarsely grate tomatoes into a bowl and discard skins.
 Put onion and bell peppers in another bowl.
 Measure garlic, paprika, and salt into a small bowl.
-Put rice, seafood, and chorizo each in a separate bowl.
+Put rice in a bowl, seafood in another, and chorizo in a third.

-Sauté onion and peppers in pan until onion is softened, 5 minutes.
+4. Sauté onion and peppers in pan until onion is softened, about 5 minutes.
 Stir in tomatoes and cook, stirring often, until liquid evaporates and paste turns a shade darker, 10 to 12 minutes.
-Stir in the remaining 1/4 cup oil and the garlic mixture; cook, stirring, for 30 seconds.
-Stir in rice, then pat it level.
+Stir in remaining 1/4 cup oil and the garlic mixture; cook, stirring, 30 seconds.
+Stir in rice until evenly coated, then pat out level.

-Carefully pour hot saffron liquid over rice and scatter chorizo on top.
-Adjust position of grill if necessary so grill and liquid in pan are level.
-Maintain a steady simmer for 12 minutes, reducing heat (for gas) or airflow through vents (for charcoal grill) to maintain a steady simmer.
+5. Carefully pour hot saffron liquid over rice and scatter chorizo on top.
+Check to be sure grill and liquid in pan are level.
+If needed, reduce gas or airflow in vents on lid and at base of grill (for charcoal grill) to maintain a steady simmer.
 Cook 12 minutes.

-Pour enough hot plain broth over paella so rice is just covered in liquid (you may not use it all).
+6. Pour enough hot plain broth over paella so rice is just covered in liquid (you may not use it all).
 Arrange mussels around rim of pan, almost touching, pushing them into liquid.
 Arrange any remaining mussels, the clams, and then the shrimp over paella in liquid.

-Cover grill.
-Cook until clams and mussels open (discard any that are unopened) and rice is al punto (al dente), 6 to 10 minutes.
-Remove paella from grill and set on a heatproof spot.
-Drape with paper towels, and let stand about 5 minutes.
-Scatter parsley on top.
-Serve with the allioli.
+7. Cover grill and cook paella until clams and mussels open (discard any that are unopened) and rice is al punto (al dente), another 6 to 10 minutes.
+Carefully remove paella from grill and set on a heatproof spot.
+Drape with paper towels and let stand about 5 minutes.
+Sprinkle with parsley and serve with Allioli.